Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/README.md

 * The `Readflix` page features a special selection of books for the month.
 * There is a navigation bar with a logo and a hamburger menu for mobile.
 * A carousel will allow you to slide to different pages to access the different sections of the website.
-* A section called Readflix will present a selection of 12 books for the month belonging to different type of collection
+* A section called Readflix will present a selection of 12 books for the month belonging to different type of collection.

 #### Collections
 * The `Collections` page features 1 column wide for mobile devices, 2 columns wide for tablets and 4 columns wide for desktop.
-* THere is a search bar in which isers can search books by titlte and by author name.
+* There is a search bar in which users can search books by title and by author name.
-* There are 12 dimensions for personal development with a button format
+* There are 12 dimensions for personal development:
-    - Health and fitness
+    - Health
     - Intellectual
     - Emotionnal
     - Character
     - Spititual
-    - Love relationship
+    - Relationship
     - Parenting
     - Social
     - Career